PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_01_ExploratoryDataAnalysis.md

 2. Exploratory Data Analysis on SDG Indicators dataset: 3 hours
 3. Day reflection: 16:00 - 17:00

-In case you have any questions please first ask your peers or [ask us here](https://github.com/BredaUniversity/AAI-DM/issues/new) and make sure to include the year, block, GitHub page and the question you have or the problem you're experiencing in the title.

 ## 0) Workshop part: Exploratory Data Analyses
 Start where you left off yesterday with the Exploratory Data Analysis and finish modules 6 to 7.